-The following Workday HR and Payroll support plan is effective Jan.
+The following Workday support plan is effective Jan.
 1, 2017.

-Before reaching out to the Help Desk, Human Resources or Payroll, many questions can be answered in the Workday Wiki.
+Before reaching out to the Help Desk or a UT functional department, many questions can be answered in the Workday Wiki.
 Overviews, videos, step-by-step guides and helpful links are available for a wide variety of topics.
 The "Getting Started" section contains information on completing basic tasks, and the wiki will be regularly updated.

 For technological questions, please contact the ITS Help Desk (firstname.lastname@example.org or (813) 253-6293).
 Examples of questions to contact the Help Desk for include:

 - Missing icons after you log into Workday